xihaoli/STAARpipeline-Tutorial/README.md

 #### Output: `agds_dir.Rdata`, `Annotation_name_catalog.Rdata`, `jobs_num.Rdata`.
 * `agds_dir.Rdata`: a vector containing directory of GDS/aGDS files of all chromosomes. <br>
 * `Annotation_name_catalog.Rdata`: a data frame containing the annotation name and the corresponding channel name in the aGDS file.
 Alternatively, one can skip this part in the R script by providing `Annotation_name_catalog.csv` with the same information.
 An example of `Annotation_name_catalog.csv` can be found <a href="https://github.com/xihaoli/STAARpipeline-Tutorial/blob/main/FAVORannotator_csv/Annotation_name_catalog.csv">here</a>. <br>
-* `jobs_num.Rdata`: a data frame containing the number of jobs for association analysis, including individual analysis, sliding window analysis and dynamic window analysis.
+* `jobs_num.Rdata`: a data frame containing the number of jobs for association analysis, including individual analysis, sliding window analysis and dynamic window analysis (SCANG-STAAR).

 ### Step 1: Fit STAAR null model
 #### Script: <a href="STAARpipeline_Null_Model.r">**STAARpipeline_Null_Model.r**</a> or <a href="STAARpipeline_Null_Model_GENESIS.r">**STAARpipeline_Null_Model_GENESIS.r**</a>